dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T192: Demand for transparency and justice is essential.
+### T192: Transparency, accountability, and justice must be demanded.

 |Support|
 |---|